The Civil War .. North vs. South

 And the “National Sadness” that took over our country during these years due to losses of life that were unheard of in our history.. and completely unexpected.
 Most thought in the beginning this political alignment and terrible military standoff would have been over in a few weeks or months at worst.

 If we were to have The Civil War today, the population versus losses equates to losing approx. 1.5 million men a year.
-US population in 1860 at 31 million with 620,000 killed in The War .. population in 2010 at 310 million.
+US population in 1860 at 31 million with 620,000 dying in The War .. population in 2020 at 330 million.
 Do the math.
 Imagine losing 6 million men in 4 years.

 Read the amazing journey of a Rhode Island boy Elijah Hunt Rhodes, enlisting in the Union Army in 1861 and living through 4 long years of major battles.
 Becoming a Colonel through promotions he will lead his soldiers to the final surrender.
 His letters and diary were kept and are considered to be the most fascinating and precise…